 Reinstall Network adapter

-Again outdated, incompatible network adapter driver also cause the problem fails to communicate with the device or resource We recommend update or Reinstall the network driver with the latest version to do this.
-Since your PC doesn’t have an active internet connection to online download and update network adapter driver Lets perform Reinstall option.
+Again outdated, incompatible network adapter drivers also cause the problem fails to communicate with the device or resource We recommend update or Reinstall the network driver with the latest version to do this.
+Since your PC doesn’t have an active internet connection to the online download and update network adapter driver Lets perform the Reinstall option.

 - Press Windows + R, type devmgmt.msc and ok